 How do you effectively transform as an organization if you have offices across multiple markets and each market holds several divisions based on services or product lines?
 As organizations become bigger, local markets become more decentralized; local markets and divisions do things their own way.
-But now, centralising can benefit or harmonize certain processes, namely because it makes it easier to share data across markets and to procure and implement a single software solution across all markets, which will reduce overall cost and raise productivity compared to legacy systems.
+But now, centralization can benefit or harmonize certain processes, such as sharing data across markets or procuring and implementing a single software solution across all markets, lowering costs and improving productivity.

 These types of transformations prove difficult because there are many different stakeholders with their own way of doing things.
 Local regulations, culture and market forces made these stakeholders develop their own best practices to get things done.